1. Where is the District Nursing office located?

 4. How long will it take me to complete the Associate Degree Nurse (ADN) program?

 The ADN program is 5 semesters and takes 2 years to complete in the full-time standard format.
-A new accelerated option will launch in August 2018 at the Newton campus.
+A new accelerated option launched in August 2018 at the Newton campus.
 Students in the accelerated program will take nursing courses during the summer, which reduces program completion time to 1.5 years.
 Beginning in March 2019, an Evening/Weekend option will be available at the Urban/DMACC Capitol Center.
 The Evening/Weekend program will include only one nursing course per semester.
 It will take 8 semesters to complete in 2.5 years and includes nursing courses during the summer.

 5. Is there a way to complete the nursing program in less time?